Česká zbrojovka Strakonice: Motorcycle development

 ČZ proved to be much more successful with motocross and became well known for its powerful two-stroke off-road motorcycles.
 They were the first company to use expansion chambers in their exhaust pipes.
-During the 1960s, they would become the dominant force in off-road competition, winning seven Grand Prix Motocross World Championships and dominating the International Six Day Trial.
+In the 1960s, they became the dominant force in off-road competition, winning seven Grand Prix motocross World Championships and dominating the International Six Day Trial.

 By the 1970s, with the advent of inexpensive and technically advanced Japanese motorcycles, ČZ lost an increasing share of the motorcycle market.
-Ironically, many of the innovations successfully pioneered by ČZ, were copied by the Japanese factories.
-In 1993 the motorcycle branch of ČZ was bought by the Italian motorcycle manufacturer Cagiva, who intended to use the Czech factories to build their own brand of motorcycles as well as new ČZ and Jawa models.
-The venture failed in 1997 due to Cagiva's financial difficulties and the ČZ motorcycle brand went out of production.
+Ironically, many of the innovations successfully pioneered by ČZ were copied by the Japanese factories.
+In 1993, the motorcycle branch of ČZ was bought by the Italian motorcycle manufacturer Cagiva, who intended to use the Czech factories to build their own brand of motorcycles as well as new ČZ and Jawa models.
+The venture failed in 1997 due to Cagiva's financial difficulties, and the ČZ motorcycle brand went out of production.

 Since 2018, the company Čezeta Motors is producing electric scooters Čezeta 506.